 “Then, doesn’t that mean you became the partner of a man who is a twister?”

-“What are you talking about?
-I’m not the kind of person who would do that, and you of all people should know that the best–” Just as she was about to throw the argument back at Meika, Diode had a sudden realization.
-“You tricked the Clan Chief because you knew that?”
+“What are you talking about?!
+I’m not the kind of person to do that, and you of all people should know best–” Diode had a sudden realization as she was about to toss the argument back at Meika.
+“That’s how you tricked the Clan Chief?”

 “I mean, I don’t know how Father would react if I told him the truth.”
 Meika put a sleeve to her lips and smiled elegantly.
-“I have shown him several videos and told him that you became an exceptional decomper.
+“I told him that you became an exceptional decomper and have shown him several videos to prove it.
 Just like that, he took a great interest in you.”

 “Gh... you... you manwhore’s daughter!”
-Of all the insults she had come up with at the girls’ school, the strangest one was leaving her mouth.
-“Isn’t tricking your father into believing that crazy, even for you?!
-Are you prepared for me to come clean with him about everything?”
+The strangest of the insults Diode had come up with at the girls’ school left her mouth.
+“Isn’t it crazy to trick your father into believing that, even for you?!
+Are you prepared for me to come clean about everything with him?”

 “It’s fiiiiine, my father’s stubbornness is the real deal.
 If there’s any chance he can get a man and a woman together, he’ll cling to it until he drops dead.
-He simply believes you only said those weird things because you were having a flight of fancy.”
+He’ll simply believe you’re on a flight of fancy if you tell him something weird.”

 “Why the hell would you go that far?!”

 “Isn’t that obvious?”
 Without hesitating, Meika sidled up to Diode and caressed her cheek.
-“I want to be a decomper together with you.”
+“I want you to be a decomper alongside me.”

-“I would have to get together with some good-for-nothing, and you would also have to get together with some good-for-nothing.
-But we’ll be on good terms for all eternity if we become fellow decompers.”
-Diode felt like her soul was being sucked into the dark depths of Meika’s narrowed eyes.
+“I have to get together with some good-for-nothing, so you also have to get together with some good-for-nothing.
+But if we become decompers together, we’ll be on good terms for all eternity.”
+Diode felt like her soul was being sucked into the inky depths of Meika’s narrowed eyes.
 Goosebumps rose all over her body.
 “So, let’s choose the most excellent good-for-nothings together, Kanna-san.”

 “I...
 I’ve already–” I’ve already decided on a partner—Diode cut herself short and stopped that thought.
 She had a hunch that it wasn’t a good time to mention that.
 In desperation, she clamped her mouth shut and let her head stay downcast.
 Her face went pale, which made it look like she was giving up and accepting her fate.